A Classification of Modular Functors via Factorization Homology: Introduction and summary

 Given a modular operad $\cat{O}$, one can consider modular algebras over it.
 These algebras take values in a suitable (higher) symmetric monoidal category $\smc$.
 If $\cat{O}$ is groupoid-valued, then it is natural to choose $\smc$ as a symmetric monoidal $(2,1)$-category because it is enriched over groupoids, and this is in fact the only case that will be relevant for the treatment of modular functors in this article.
 More concretely, one should imagine $\smc$ as a suitable choice of symmetric monoidal $(2,1)$-category of $\k$-linear categories, where $\k$ is a fixed algebraically closed field; an example is the symmetric monoidal $(2,1)$-category $\Rex$ of finitely cocomplete linear categories and finitely cocontinuous functors, equipped with the Deligne-Kelly monoidal product~\cite{Franco2013}.
 For an object $X\in \smc$, a non-degenerate symmetric pairing $\kappa : X \otimes X \to I$ (here $I$ is the unit of $\smc$) turns the endomorphism operad of $X$ into a modular operad.
 This modular operad is denoted by $\End_\kappa^X$.
 The structure of a modular $\cat{O}$-algebra on $(X,\kappa)$ is then by definition a map $\cat{O}\to \End_\kappa^X$ of modular operads.
 This is essentially the original definition of Getzler and Kapranov, but we have to take into account that, since we are considering bicategorical operadic algebras, it is crucial to relax all of the familiar axioms for modular operads and their algebras up to coherent isomorphism.
 This is done in \cite{cyclic}, and we give a concise summary in Section~\ref{cyclicandmodularalgebras}.

 Equipped with the theory of modular operads and their algebras, one might tentatively define a modular functor with values in $\smc$ as a modular algebra over $\Surf$.
-While in principal this seems like a reasonable definition, experience tells us that we should in fact also allow central extensions of mapping class groups.
+While in principal this seems like a reasonable definition, experience tells us that we should in fact also allow extensions of mapping class groups.
 This very important point in the definition of a modular functor takes into account the well-known fact that the naturally occurring mapping class group representations built from representation categories tend to be \emph{projective representations} because of the so-called \emph{framing anomaly} \cite{atiyahframing}, see \cite[Section~3]{gilmermasbaum} for a detailed discussion.
 In order to incorporate this, we use the following definition: A \emph{modular functor with values in a symmetric monoidal $(2,1)$-category $\smc$} is a modular algebra over an extension of $\Surf$ as a modular operad (see Section~\ref{secexthbdy} for what is meant by extension here).
 We emphasize that the extension is \emph{part of the data}; it can a priori be arbitrary and will only be subject to the consistency conditions that we give in Definition~\ref{defextension} and~\ref{deflambdaequiv}.
-The conditions will actually imply that the extension produces extensions of mapping class groups that are central (Remark~\ref{remextinner}).

 As already mentioned, the present article is concerned with an obvious problem in the study of modular functors, namely the \emph{classification of modular functors}.
 More specifically, the present article offers a classification of modular functors in terms of so-called \emph{self-dual balanced braided algebras} satisfying a condition formulated in terms of factorization homology.
 Let us first recall the following definition from~\cite{cyclic}: